leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 - Selenium <sub>(interactive browsing)</sub>
 - BeautifulSoup <sub>(page extracting)</sub>

-Every though process and techniques could be used for every other site, but the actual coding I am going to do will be working for this site only.
+Every though process and technique could be used for every other site, but the actual coding I am going to do will be working for this site only.
 Other sites consists of other structures and other HTML markup.

 ### Cookies Popup ###